 Get set for Valentine’s Day

 Why?
 How do you love yourself?
 Here’s how if you can’t count the ways.
 And you can’t possibly make too big a deal of loving your kids, plus they need something to look forward to this month.
 Use hearts cut from pink or red construction paper to write sweet little messages and tape to their bedroom doors every night between today and the big day so they wake to a new love note each morning.
-And even though February 14 falls on a Monday this year, find time for special outing with your grown-up Valentine, too.
+And even though February 14 falls on a Tuesday this year, find time for special outing with your grown-up Valentine, too.
 Get a sitter and book brunch or dinner together.
 Or simply pop some bubbly once the kids have gone to bed.
 Our Savvy Guide to Valentine’s Day has easy ideas to show the lovel.

-This might be the first year that Family Day is observed on the same day in all provinces that observe it.
-If you’ve had enough low key long weekends, why not sneak in a quick winter getaway?
+The Family Day long weekend is fast approaching and if you’ve had enough low key long weekends, why not sneak in a quick winter getaway?
 Here are some ideas for Toronto, Ottawa, Calgary, and Vancouver.

 Are you ready for some football?

 Why?
 Even if you’ve tried and tried and tried and still don’t understand football, everyone knows the Superbowl is all about the feast and the halftime show.
-And while epic Superbowl parties are still a ways off, that doesn’t mean we can’t enjoy a warm bowl of chile con carne topped off with a football cake while watching safely from our living rooms.
+And even if an epic Superbowl bash isn’t in the cards this year, a warm bowl of chile con carne topped off with a football cake is a great Sunday night with the kids.

 Donate your bestsellers